 3. Resistance Bands with Handles, Ankle Straps, Door Anchors

-Long / Pull up resistance bands
+Long / Pull Up Resistance Bands

 Long resistance bands are usually about 1.2m long without being stretched.
 They can be tethered to various poles and bars for a huge diversity of exercises.
 They are particularly good for assisting in body-weight exercises, but can also be used to perform resistance exercises and warm ups.

-Long Resistance Bands
+Long Resistance Band Warm ups

 These bands are great for warming up the shoulders.

-Dislocates are a type of dynamic stretch that helps open up the shoulders and start the flow of synovial fluid, which can assist in lubricating the shoulder joint
+Dislocates are a type of dynamic stretch that helps open up the shoulders and start the flow of synovial fluid, which can assist in lubricating the shoulder joint.

 Shoulder Press will get your shoulders, triceps and core working.
 When warming up use a light band and concentrate on core engagement and preventing the back from arching.